GREATEMMET/GREATEMMET/README.md

 **'Web Developer'**

-I am a frontend developer and an enthusiastic coder..
+I am a front-end web developer, a Python developer, and an enthusiastic coder.
-I started coding in Nov 2021 with Udemy Bootcamp, FreeCodeCamp and W3Schools and have taken several personal projects as well as project from frontendmentor.io.
+I started coding in Nov 2021 with Udemy Bootcamp, FreeCodeCamp, and W3Schools and have taken several personal projects as well as projects from frontendmentor.io.
-All projects are built from ground up, from planing and designing all the way to solving challenges with code.
+All projects are built from the ground up, from planning and designing all the way to solving challenges with code.
-I look forward to future collaborations with other developers as I have also mastered git and github flow system.
+I look forward to future collaborations with other developers as I have also mastered Git and GitHub flow systems.
-I am open to making as much connections as I can.
+I am open to making as many connections as I can.

 ## LANGUAGES AND TOOLS: